Since 2010, we have provided services to a variety of organizations. Below are links to some of our students' projects.

 Sixteen students designed the interior of Gethsemane United Methodist Church, a 15,000-square-foot, brand new building, in the process of design by the architect in Muncie, Indiana.
 The clients, the architect, contractor, and members of the church met with students numerous times at the site and at the Ball State campus to review the students’ concepts and schematic designs.
 Each team of four arrived at a design solution to carry the church mission and vision into the design and presented them with the final ideas.

 Twelve students in the Programming class teamed up to conduct the feasibility study, research, and programming of 17,000 square feet for the American Health Network: Eye Center, Muncie, Indiana.
 In this course, students primarily gathered the client’s desires and needs and identified the functional and aesthetic issues by using surveys, questionnaires, observations, literature review, etc. This was translated into a written document that provided the community partner the foundation for the design.
-The actual redesign course was completed in spring 2013.

 Students in ID Studio 4 worked on the design of the interior of a 35,000-square-foot office building for Ontario Systems, a Muncie-based corporation that develops software.
 With assistance from Building Better Communities, a faculty member and a representative of Building Better Communities met with key personnel of Ontario Systems to tour the facility and discuss functional and aesthetic issues.
-The students started working on this project in January 2013 and presented their final design to the community partner in May 2013.

 Twenty-two students in the Universal Design course engaged in design of the interior of the first and second floor of Easter Seals Crossroads Disability Services, Indianapolis.
 The major focus of this project was to make the building accessible to all users of the space.